Le foto proibite di una signora per bene: Production

-Le foto proibite di una signora per bene marks the first collaboration between director Luciano Ercoli and screenwriter Ernesto Gastaldi, who would later work together on 1971's Death Walks on High Heels and 1972's La morte accarezza a mezzanotte.
+Le foto proibite di una signora per bene marks the first collaboration between director Luciano Ercoli and screenwriter Ernesto Gastaldi, who would later work together on 1971's Death Walks on High Heels and 1972's Death Walks at Midnight.
 The film has been cited as "defin[ing] Ercoli's style", featuring the recurring theme of "the nightmare of being threatened by one's own sexual partner".

 Composer Ennio Morricone's bossa nova-influenced score has been compared to the works of Brazilian bossa nova artist Antônio Carlos Jobim.
 Several of Morricone's compositions for the film feature Edda Dell'Orso on vocals; Morricone and Dell'Orso frequently worked together on his film scores.
 Bruno Nicolai conducted the score for the film.

 Release

 Le foto proibite di una signora per bene was released in Italy on November 19, 1970.
 The film has also been released under the title Forbidden Photos of a Lady Above Suspicion.
 An English-language DVD release under the title The Forbidden Photos of a Lady Above Suspicion was published by Blue Underground on March 28, 2006.